davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

     signed immediate)

   N
-    Same as K, except that it verifies that bits that are not in the lower 32-bit range are all zero.
-Must be used instead of K for modes wider than ``SImode``
+    Same as :samp:`K`, except that it verifies that bits that are not in the lower 32-bit range are all zero.
+Must be used instead of :samp:`K` for modes wider than ``SImode``

   O